 Because the 5th string is tuned to a “G” note, unless you fret that string your root note will always be a “G”.
 Because of this, most banjo music is written in the “G” family of chords.

 The G Chord

-This is the easiest chord to pull off because you basically touch nothing.
+Of all of the five string banjo chords to play, this is the easiest chord to pull off because you basically touch nothing.
 There are no strings to fret on this one.
-Just brush down or up the strings, and there, you’re already playing an open G chord.
+Just strum or pick down or up the strings, and you’re already playing an open G chord!
 Easy, right?

 The C Chord

 Playing the C chord is a little bit harder, but still manageable.
 For this, you’ll be using three fingers.
 Press your index finger on the 4th string, your middle on the 1st fret of the 2nd string, and your ring finger on the first string at the second fret as well.

 The D7 Chord